celery/pytest-celery/docs/getting-started/help.rst

 Development of pytest-celery happens at GitHub: https://github.com/celery/pytest-celery

 You're highly encouraged to participate in the development of pytest-celery.
 Be sure to also read the :ref:`contributing` section in the documentation.

+For development setup instructions, see :ref:`devguide`.

 License
 =======